MathPlus/Enclosure-Algo-FPOR-Chem-Equil/README.md

 The directory `EquilCNRBR` also contains the script `Reproduce_Example_in_Paper.m`.
 It readily reproduces the example discussed in Section 6 of the main paper.
 It gets input data from the file `Example_in_Paper.m` located in the directory `EquilCNRBR/data`, and saves results in a file `Example_in_Paper.YYYY-MM-DD-hh-mm-ss.dat` in the same directory, in addition to displaying results on screen.

-There is no particular installation procedures.
+There is no particular installation procedure.
 Just have a local copy of the entire project and run the script `Reproduce_Example_in_Paper` from within the directory `EquilCNRBR` in MATLAB or Octave.

 I successfully used this program in MATLAB release 2016b and GNU Octave version 4.2.0 on the Microsoft Windows 10 64-bit operating system and an Intel Core i3 processor.
 Performance in Octave was significantly poorer than in MATLAB.
 An implementation in C would presumably outperform MATLAB.